EvgeniGenchev/lss/README.md

   + colored file name based on type
   + date of last edit
   + size in human readable format
-+ no config file - direct customization via code
+  + support for `ls`'s `-a` and `-A` flags
++ Configurable through `config.h`
 + install script

 ## How to customize

-Similar to `suckless` software the script is contained in one file where you can customize your color palette and extend functionality.
+Similar to `suckless` software the script is contained in `cofing.h` file where you can customize your color palette and extend functionality.

 In order to, customize the your `lss` you need to locate the `main.c` file in the repository directory and open it with an editor of choice.
-There are 3 common customizations.
+There are 4 common customizations.

 1. Change the color palette;